dspencej/UnscriptedAdventures/README.md

 ## Contact

-If you have any questions, feedback, or suggestions, feel free to reach out via the [Contact Page](http://127.0.0.1:5000/contact) or open an issue on GitHub.
+If you have any questions, feedback, or suggestions, feel free to join the [discussion](https://github.com/dspencej/UnscriptedAdventures/discussions) open an issue on GitHub.

 ---